kyan/kyan-jukebox-js/README.md

 Run all the tests in the same way it does on CI:
 ```
-$ make test
+$ just test
 ```

 Run just the tests for the FE or BE:
 ```
-$ make fe-test
+$ just fe-test
-$ make be-test
+$ just be-test
-$ make be-test args=--watchAll
+$ just be-test --watchAll
-$ make be-test args=--watchAll --coverage
+$ just be-test --watchAll --coverage
 ```

 You can also just run any of the scripts in `package.json` file of that project:
 ```
-$ make be task=lint
+$ just be lint
 ```

-You can also just ignore `make` and run everything manual if that's your thing.
+You can also just ignore `just` and run everything manual if that's your thing.

 ### Running the app